supurloop/ssf/README.md

 All event generation and execution of task handlers for ALL state machines must be done in a single thread of execution.
 Calling into the state machine interface from two difference execution contexts is not supported and will eventually lead to problems.
 There is a lot that can be said about state machines in general and this one specifically, and I will continue to add to this documentation in the future.

+### Reed-Solomon FEC Encoder/Decoder Interface

+The Reed-Solomon FEC encoder/decoder interface is a memory efficient (both program and RAM) implementation of the same error correction algorithm that the Voyager probes use to communicate reliably with Earth.

+Reed-Solomon is very useful to increase the effective receive sensitivity of radios purely with software!

+The encoder takes a message and outputs a block of Reed-Solomom ECC bytes.
+To use, simply transmit the original message followed by the ECC bytes.
+The decoder takes a received message, that includes both the message and ECC bytes, and then attempts to correct back to the original message.

+The implementation allows larger messages to be processed in chunks which allows trade offs between RAM utilization and encoding/decoding speed.
+Using Reed-Solomon still requires the use of CRCs to verify the integrity of the original message after error correction is applied because the error correction can "successfully" correct to the wrong message.

 ## Conclusion